-Whit Johnson is the co-anchor of the ‘NBC4 News at Noon.'
-In addition to his responsibilities as a weekday anchor, he is also a general assignment reporter for the station.
+Whit Johnson is the co-anchor of NBC4's weekday morning newscast "Today in LA" and is also a general assignment reporter for all newscasts.
 His recent stories can be viewed here.

-Johnson graduated with a B.A. degree in Television and Radio Broadcasting from San Francisco State University.
-He lives in the Los Angeles area with his wife and daughter.
+Whit graduated with a B.A. degree in Television and Radio Broadcasting from San Francisco State University.
+He lives in the Los Angeles area with his wife, daughter and rescue dog, Nemo.